GeoPyTool/GeoPyTool/docs/3 Installation.md

 ## Marker/Color/Style

-All these details in GeoPython are the same as those in Matplotlib becasue that is what GeoPython used to visualize data.
+All these details in GeoPyTool are the same as those in Matplotlib becasue that is what GeoPyTool used to visualize data.

 Markers of Points can be reffered from here: http://matplotlib.org/api/markers_api.html